Education & Employment

 Book Chapters

-Gweon, H. & Saxe, R. (in press).
-Developmental cognitive neuroscience of Theory of Mind: When everything we thought we knew is wrong.
-In P. Rakic and J. Rubenstein (Eds.), Developmental neuroscience: Basic and clinical mechanisms.
+Gweon, H. & Saxe, R. (2013).
+Developmental cognitive neuroscience of Theory of Mind.
+In J. Rubenstein & P. Rakic (Eds.), Neural Circuit Development and Function in the Brain: Comprehensive Developmental Neuroscience.
 Elsevier.

 Gweon, H., Pelton, H., Malloy, C., Saxe, R., & Schulz, L.E. (in prep).
 Exploration and discovery in children with autism.